 “My summer associate experience at Foulston Siefkin exceeded my high expectations by providing me with a superb opportunity to begin applying my legal education and experiencing the life of an associate in a large midwestern law firm.
 From day one, I interacted with and worked alongside the brightest attorneys in their fields on real projects from a wide variety of practice areas.
 Not only that, I was also able to accompany Foulston attorneys on several out-of-office experiences, including trials, mediations, depositions, and client conferences.
 Most important, however, was that all of the Foulston attorneys—from the newest first-year associate to the managing partner—went out of their way to mentor me and answer my questions about the firm and the practice of law.
 And, of course, who could forget lawyer-league softball and the numerous social events, each of which gave me the chance to get to know Foulston attorneys outside of the office and better understand the Foulston culture.
 I know that I made the right choice by coming to Foulston Siefkin—I could not have asked for a better summer associate experience!” — Wesley J. Kimmel, J.D., The University of Iowa, 2014

 Each summer associate receives personalized attention from a partner mentor, an associate mentor, and a group of writing mentors.
 We are especially proud of our writing mentor program.
 Writing mentors review and edit all of the written work produced by a summer associate.
-The mentor and the summer associate meet to review the mentor's comments and discuss ways in which to improve the summer associate's writing skills.
-Our summer associates repeatedly rank the writing mentor program as one of their favorite parts of our summer program.
+The mentor and the summer associate review the mentor's comments and discuss ways in which to improve the summer associate's writing skills.
+Our summer associates repeatedly rank the writing mentor program as one of their favorite parts of the summer program.

 Summer associates are typically assigned work from a number of different practice areas, both to broaden the summer associate’s experience and to allow the summer associate to meet and interact with as many of the firm’s attorneys as possible.